-This Commissioning Checklist is to be completed in full by the competent person who commissioned the storage system as a mean demonstrating compliance with the appropriate Building Regulations and then handed to the customer to keep for future reference. s of Failure to install and commission this equipment to the manufacturer's instructions may invalidate the warranty but does not affect st tatutory rights.
-Customer Name Telephone Number Address Cylinder Make and Model Cylinder Serial Number Commissioned by (print name) Registered Operative ID Number Company Name Telephone Number Company Address Commissioning Date To be completed by the customer on receipt of a Building Regulations Compliance Certificate: Building Regulations Notification Number (if applicable) ALL SYSTEMS PRIMARY SETTINGS (indirect heating only) - [ Is the primary circuit a sealed or open vented system?
-Sealed Open - What is the maximum primary flow temperature? °C ALL SYSTEMS What is the incoming static cold water pressure at the inlet to the system? bar Has a strainer been cleaned of installation debris (if fitted)?
-No Is the installation in a hard water area (above 200ppm)?
-Yes No If yes, has a water scale reducer been fitted?
-Yes No What type of scale reducer has been fitted?
+This Commissioning Checklist is to be completed in full by the competent person who commissioned the storage system demonstrating compliance with the appropriate Building Regulations and then handed to the customer to keep for future

+Failure to install and commission this equipment to the manufacturer's instructions may invalidate the warranty but does

+Customer Name ne Telephone Number Address Cylinder Make and Model Cylinder Serial Number Commissioned by (print name) Registered Operative ID Number.
+Company Name Telephone Number Company Address To be completed by the customer on receipt of a Building Regulations Compliance Certificate Commissioning Date Building Regulations Notification Number (if applicable) .
+ALL SYSTEMS PRIMARY SETTINGS (indirect heating only) Is the primary circuit a sealed or open vented system?
+Sea What is the maximum primary flow temperature?
+ALL SYSTEMS What is the incoming static cold water pressure at the inlet to the system?
+Has a strainer been cleaned of installation debris (if fitted)?
+Is the installation in a hard water area (above 200ppm)?
+If yes, has a water scale reducer been fitted?
+What type of scale reducer has been fitted?
 What is the hot water thermostat set temperature?
-What is the maximum hot water flow rate at set thermostat temperature (measured at high flow outlet)? l/min Time and temperature controls have been fitted in compliance with Part L of the Building Regulations?
-Yes Type of control system (if applicable) Y Plan S Plan Other Is the cylinder solar (or other renewable) compatible?
-Yes No What is the hot water temperature at the nearest outlet? °C All appropriate pipes have been insulated up to 1 metre or the point where they become concealed Yes

-UNVENTED SYSTEMS ONLY

-Where is the pressure reducing valve situated (if fitted)?
+What is the maximum hot water flow rate at set thermostat temperature (measured at high flow out let)?
+Time and temperature controls have been fitted in compliance with Part L of the Building Regulation ns?
+Type of control system (if applicable) Y Plan SP Is the cylinder solar (or other renewable) compatible?
+What is the hot water temperature at the nearest outlet?
+All appropriate pipes have been insulated up to 1 metre or the point where they become concealed UNVENTED SYSTEMS ONLY Where is the pressure reducing valve situated (if fitted)?
+What is the pressure reducing valve setting?
+Has a combined temperature and pressure relief valve and expansion valve been fitted and dischar ge tested?